- Do you want to move to Australia on a Sponsored Work Visa?

-Getting an Australia PR takes on an average 6-12 months and I was not sure if I would have been able to accumulate the required points.
-So, accepting the offer was a no brainer.
+Getting an Australia PR takes on an average of 6-12 months and I was not sure if I would have been able to accumulate the required points.
+So, accepting the offer was a no-brainer.

 My work visa was approved at end of May 2018 and I moved to Melbourne in June’18.
 I started office immediately as I was itching to get back to work.

-I have spoken to people who want to find opportunities in Australia and I always tell them to get some experience under your belt before you actually start looking and applying for jobs.
+I have spoken to people who want to find opportunities in Australia and I always tell them to get some experience under their belt before they actually start looking and applying for jobs.